-If you have the time, road trips are a great way to see, experience, enjoy—and of course—photograph roadside America (or whatever country in which you are driving).
-Road trips offer photographers the advantages of being self-contained and traveling on their own schedules.
+Substitute the word “driving” for “walking” and you’ll see why road trips are a great way to see, experience, enjoy—and of course—photograph roadside America (or whatever country in which you are driving).
+Road trips offer photographers the advantages of being self-contained and allowing them to travel on their own schedules.
 Simply put, road trips offer freedom—freedom to come and go as you please, and the freedom to shoot what you like, for as long as you like.

-The parts of Route 66 that we visited and photographed, between Albuquerque and Las Vegas, were awesome.
+My wife Susan and I once made a trip to the “Mother Road,” Route 66, or more accurately, parts of Historic Route 66.
+The parts of Route 66 that we visited and photographed were between Albuquerque and Las Vegas and they were awesome.
 Sure, we made some cool pictures, but we also met some wonderful characters that added to the Route 66 experience.

-In this article I’ll share with you some of my favorite images from that trip, along with some tips, gained by doing numerous road tips over the years, that will help you get the most out of your next road trip.
+Because it’s a great example of how a little planning and preparation makes for a great collection of photographs, I’ll share with you some of my favorite images from that trip, along with some tips gained during numerous road tips over the years.

 Smartphone apps can help you to be in the right place at the right time.
 Two apps I recommend are Sun Compass and Sun Seeker.
 These show the position of the sun at different times of day, so you can predict when you’ll be shooting into the sun, away from the sun and so on.
 These apps also help you to plan your shots: if HDR (High Dynamic Range) is needed, if a tripod is necessary for low light shots, if the front of a building will be illuminated, or in the shadows, etc.